pantheon-systems/documentation/source/content/guides/switch-drupal-recommended-upstream.md

 ## Overview

 Drupal 9 sites created on the platform prior to November 30, 2021 use the [Drupal 9](https://github.com/pantheon-upstreams/drupal-project) upstream.
-Drupal 9 sites created on the platform prior to April 27, 2021 use the [Drupal Recommended](https://github.com/pantheon-upstreams/drupal-recommended) upstream.
+Drupal 9 sites created on the platform prior to May 4, 2021 use the [Drupal Recommended](https://github.com/pantheon-upstreams/drupal-recommended) upstream.

 Based on community needs, we have released a new upstream.
 [Drupal Composer Managed](https://github.com/pantheon-upstreams/drupal-composer-managed) is now the default Drupal 9 upstream on the platform and users are encouraged to switch to it to take advantage of the improved structure and updates.